 This type of remarketing is also used for audience demographics that use related search engines, Google in this instance, to search for similar products.

-For instance, after searching on Google for heat map tools, we came across a remarketing display ad on Facebook from Hotjar.
+For instance, after searching on Google for heat map tools, I came across a remarketing display ad on Facebook from Hotjar.